 - For more detailed information about the ACA and its key provisions, visit the federal government’s website at www.healthcare.gov or call 1-800-318-2596 (TTY: 1-855-889-4325).

 The Health Insurance Marketplace is the federal health insurance exchange in Kansas.
 The health insurance exchanges are places where individuals, families, and small employers can compare private health insurance plans and shop for coverage.
 Exchanges also provide access to a new type of tax credit to help lower and middle-income individuals pay for coverage.
 Through exchanges, many lower-income individuals can get help to reduce their out-of-pocket costs (deductibles, coinsurance, or copayments) when they receive health care services.
 Insurers may sell plans through the exchange as well as in the market outside the exchange.
 Premium tax credits and cost-sharing reductions are not available for plans outside the exchange.

-In Kansas, the Health Insurance Marketplace and SHOP Marketplace for Small Businesses are federally facilitated exchanges; however, the federal government relies on the Kansas Insurance Department to approve plans and review rates, provide consumer assistance and perform other regulatory roles.
+In Kansas, the Health Insurance Marketplace is a federally facilitated exchange; however, the federal government relies on the Kansas Insurance Department to approve plans and review rates, provide consumer assistance and perform other regulatory roles.